axibase/atsd-use-cases/integrations/aws/route53-health-checks/uptime-report.md

 ![](./images/route53-series.png)

-Click one of the health check IDs under the **Entity** column to view properties.
+Click any health check ID under the **Entity** column to view properties.
 Verify that both the standard and custom resource tags are present in ATSD.

 ![](./images/route53-attributes.png)